Starring: Anson Mount, Common, Colm Meaney, Dominique McElligott, Robin McLeavy, Christopher Heyerdahl, Eddie Spears

 To be clear, by ‘historical accuracy’ I’m referring to the modern dialogue and convenient, easily resolved storylines.
 The costumes were well researched, the sets and scenic shots are on point, and the level of grit and grime and gore is fantastic.

 The central figure is Cullen Bohannon (Anson Mount), a former Confederate soldier out to avenge his wife’s murder.
-That’s a good hook – and it gives him LOTS of reasons to get into brutal fights, get disgustingly drunk, and to smolder.
-From his first moment on camera, he does a lot of smoldering.
+That’s a good hook – and it gives him LOTS of reasons to get into brutal fights, get disgustingly drunk, and to smoulder.
+From his first moment on camera, he does a lot of smouldering.

 Mount does a great job of the character.
 Supposedly he played Red Dead Redemption for a month to prepare for the role, which is about the right amount of research to put into Bohannon.
 Shoot first, think later.
 Or better yet, never.

 I think the problem is that Bohannon has no one to offset his anti-hero persona.

 I was sure we’d get a really solid story about the former slaves.
 But all of the Black men other than Elam (Common) are filler.
 While Elam is probably the strongest and most likeable character in the show, at least so far, the stuff he does feels unoriginal.
 Like it’s really good acting, Common is excellent in this role, but the plot is nothing new.